javalite/site-content/src/activejdbc/database_migrations.md

 * `dropSql` - drop database SQL, defaults to `drop database {$your database}`

+### Maintaining multiple databases

+You can use Maven profiles to maintain multiple database, as well as specific configuration for different executions of the same plugin.

+## Migration records

-DB-Migrator maintains a record of executing migrations in table SCHEMA_VERSION and will not execute the same migration twice:
+DB-Migrator maintains a record of executing migrations in table `SCHEMA_VERSION` and will not execute the same migration twice:

 ~~~~ {.prettyprint}
 mysql> select * from schema_version;